oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/provision-setup-oda/provision-setup-oda.md

 You can add skills to digital assistants or deploy them to a channel on their own.

+### Objectives

+In this lab, you will learn how to provision Oracle Digital Assistant.

 **Basic Concepts**
 Before you dive into digital assistant and skill development, here are some concepts you’ll want to get familiar with: